Nearing Full Implementation, EPA’s Lean Management System Delivers Results | US EPA

 Some of the other most notable process improvements that have been made across EPA since the system was implemented included reducing the agency’s backlog of Freedom of Information Act requests by almost 45%, increasing the number of inspections reports that are completed on-time and communicated to the regulated entity from around 49% to 82%, and a reduction in the number of backlogged new permit applications by almost 150.

-For more on EPA’s 50th Anniversary and how the agency is protecting America’s waters, land and air, visit: https://www.epa.gov/50, or follow the agency on social media using #EPAat50.
+For more on EPA’s 50th Anniversary and how the agency is protecting America’s waters, land and air, visit: www.epa.gov/50 or follow the agency on social media using #EPAat50

 # # #